In this Book

 summary

-As the inaugural volume in the Baylor-Mohr Siebeck Studies in Early Christianity series, Jens Schröter’s celebrated From Jesus to the New Testament is now available for the first time in English.
-Schröter provides a rich narrative to Christian history by looking back upon the theological forces that created the New Testament canon.
-Through his textual, historical, and hermeneutical examination of early Christianity, Schröter reveals how various writings that form the New Testament’s building blocks are all held together.
-Jesus not only bound the New Testament, but launched a theological project that resulted in the canon.
-Schröter’s study will undoubtedly spark new discussion about the formation of the canon.
+As the inaugural volume in the Baylor-Mohr Siebeck Studies in Early Christianity series, Jens Schröter's celebrated From Jesus to the New Testament is now available for the first time in English.
+Schröter provides a rich narrative of the theological forces that created the New Testament canon.
+Through his textual, historical, and hermeneutical examination, Schröter reveals how various writings that form the New Testament's building blocks are all held together.
+Jesus not only inspired the New Testament but also launched a theological project that resulted in the canon.
+Schröter's study will undoubtedly spark new discussion about the formation of the canon and the character of earliest Christianity.

 Table of Contents